Plan for good lighting design

 Consult a lighting professional for advice before embarking on a removal or retrofit project.
 This will ensure that the resulting lighting level will meet Workers' Compensation Board standards and provide optimal comfort.

-T8 fluorescent lamps: Replace your existing T12 fluorescent lamps and magnetic ballasts with T8 energy-saving fluorescent lamps and high efficiency electronic ballasts.
-They reduce up to 40% of the energy costs, lower maintenance costs, increase the system's life and improve the quality of light.
+T8 fluorescent lamps: Replace your existing T12 fluorescent lamps and magnetic ballasts with tubular LED lamps (TLEDs) to reduce energy costs, lower maintenance costs, increase the system's lifespan, and improve the quality of light.

 Replace older outdoor incandescent or mercury vapour lamps with LED luminaires.
 This can save up to 75% of energy use while providing similar light output.
-Similarly, replacing high pressure sodium or metal halide systems with performant LED systems will save up to 50% of energy use and last over 10-15 years.
+Similarly, replacing high-pressure sodium or metal halide systems with performant LED systems will save up to 50% of energy use and last over 10 to 15 years.

 Very bright light sources can cause glare.
 Unless bright sources can be effectively shielded, a greater number of low-wattage lights usually create a better visual environment than a few higher-wattage lights.